ZheZhangEcon/zhezhang-econ.github.io/papers.md

 - The quiet revolution: The send-down movement and female empowerment in rural China (with Wenyi Lu and Chong Liu), 2nd **R&R** at ***Journal of Development Economics***, submitted, 13 August 2024.
 - Cover more for less: Targeted drug coverage, chronic disease management, and medical spending (with Julie Shi and Wanyu Yang), 1st **R&R** at ***Journal of Development Economics***, received, 20 Feb 2024.
-- The effect of information and streamlined appointments on patient sorting and hospital efficiency (with Changcheng Song, Nan Yang, and Junjian Yi)，1st **R&R** at ***Journal of Industrial Economics***, received, 2 July 2024.
-- A farmer's odyssey in environmental adversity: Air pollution and rural agriculture in China (with Qunfeng Wu and Yakun Chen), under review.
 - Keeping up with the Joneses: FDI inflow and local industrial emissions (with Jiawei Mo and Zhe Zhang), submitted.

 &nbsp;